indika/blog/_posts/2013-10-25-cooking-with-chef.md

 {% endhighlight %}

-And then use Bundler to obtain these dependencies.
+So then use Bundler to obtain these dependencies.

 {% highlight bash %}